shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 tags=""
 +++

-Traveling, the act of going from place to place, always seemed to me like a privilege or a luxury.
+Traveling, the act of going from place to place.

-Such a simple yet magical experience it can be.
+Such a simple yet magical experience.
 You hop on a bus, a train or a airplane and within a few hours you're transported to another microcosm on earth, with it's own weather conditions, set of people, flora and fauna, with places to see and be and things to do.